KatieClarinet/100DaysOfCode/README.md

 - starting linking my routes up to the database rather than the array
 - I will continue with this tomorrow

+**Day 37**

+Today I hooked my server up to the data in my postgreSQL database, rather than the array.

+**Day 38**

+Today we started learning about Software Testing.
+We were introduced to Jest and how to write simple tests for javascript functions including:
+- a function that modifies a number
+- a function that checks the length of an array
+- a function that apends an item to the end of an array (using spread operator)
+- a function that adds a key value pair to an object
+- a function that throws an error if the number passed to it is even

+**Day 39**

+Today we were introduced to Test Driven Development (TDD) and the three phases:
+- RED STAGE Create precise tests - the first one should fail
+- GREEN STAGE Correct the code - make the minimal changes needed to correct the code so that it will pass (this )
+- Refactor the code - once test runs successfully, check to see if you can optimize performance (but don't change the external behaviour of program)

+We started work on a calculateScrabbleScore function and wrote tests for:
+- all alphabet letters entered singularly.
+This was as far as I got in the workshop so I will return to complete the rest of the sections:
+- multiple letters
+- throwing an error if other characters are entered

+In the afternoon we had a talk and demo session from Cypress (JavaScript tool for end to end testing)

+**Day 40**

+Morning
+We installed Cypress and read through the docs

+Afternoon
+We learned about API endpoint testing using Jest and Supertest.
+We practiced using Jest matchers to write tests checking whether a variable contains an object with a specific structure (each test had a more complex structure)

+**Day 41**

+We have no classes for 4 days now as it's the jubilee weekend.

+Today I returned to the Jest workshop from Day 38 and added in a lot more tests I hadn't thought of - mostly if statements to check 'typeof' data entered.